QuantEcon/python-lecture-sandpit.myst/lectures/unpleasant.md

 This equation says that the government (e.g., the central bank) can **decrease** $m_0$ relative to
 $\check m_0$ by **increasing** $B_{-1}$ relative to $\check B_{-1}$.

+This is a version of a standard constraint on a central bank's **open market operations** in which it expands the stock of money by buying government bonds from  the public.

+## An open market operation at $t=0$

+Following Sargent and Wallace (1981), we analyze consequences of a central bank policy that uses an open market operation to lower the price level in the face of a peristent fiscal deficit that takes the form of a positive $g$.

 Just before time $0$, the government chooses $(m_0, B_{-1})$  subject to constraint {eq}`eq:openmarketconstraint`.